ravisankar-PIO/devopsonibmi/git-Intro.md

-git commit # to commit the staged files for change git commit -m 'commit message' # to commit along with a short commit message git push # to push the committed files to the master branch? git config --global user.name 'Ravisankar Pandian' # to add name for the github? git config --global user.email 'ravi@ravi.com' # to add email for the github?
+git commit # to commit the staged files for change git commit -m 'commit message' # to commit along with a short commit message git push # to push the committed files to the remote branch git config --global user.name 'Ravisankar Pandian' # to add name for the github? git config --global user.email 'ravi@ravi.com' # to add email for the github?